thinkinglabs/thinkinglabs.github.io/_posts/2024-10-29-the-practices-that-make-continuous-integration-broadcast-the-codebase-health.md

 The Mainline is the line of development in Version Control which is the reference from which system builds are created that feed into a deployment pipeline.

 For CVS and SubVersion, this is *trunk*.
 For Git, this is the remote *main* branch.
 For Mercurial, this is the remote *default* branch.

+### Build Lead Time

+Build Lead Time is the [*Lead Time*](#lead-time) between committing code into a Version Control System and producing a binary build artefact.

+It is only a fraction of the total Lead Time, which encompasses all the testing and deploying to production.
+Yet, an important fraction, as it is the time engineers wait for essential feedback produced by the [*Local Build*]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-12-run-a-local-build) and the [*Commit Build*](#commit-build) before moving on with work.

+### Lead Time

+From [Monday.com](https://monday.com/blog/project-management/what-is-lead-time/) and [Wikipedia](https://en.wikipedia.org/wiki/Lead_time): the "latency" (time interval) between the start and completion of a certain task.

+It is most often used in Manufacturing and Supply Chain.
+Yet, it is applicable to all product-based businesses including the business of software.

+In IT, lead time is the time between receiving a user request, prioritising it, designing, implementing and getting it released into the hands of the users in production.

+For IT delivery, lead time is often limited to the time between committing code into a Version Control System and getting that code into the hands of the users in production.

+### Commit Build

+The Commit Build is a build performed during the first stage of the [Deployment Pipeline](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline) or the central build server.
+It involves checking out the latest sources from *Mainline* and at a minimum compiling the sources, running a set of [*Commit Tests*](#commit-tests), and building a binary artefact for deployment.

+### Commit Tests

+The Commit Tests comprise all of the Unit Tests along with a small simple smoke test suite executed during the *Commit Build*.
+This smoke test suite includes a few simple Integration and Acceptance Tests deemed important enough to get early feedback.